|Word / Term||Definition|

 6.6 Referral to Dean

-In certain cases, a Subject Coordinator, may at his or her discretion, choose to direct an application for academic consideration to the Head of Program.
+In certain cases, a Subject Coordinator may, at their discretion, choose to direct an application for academic consideration to the Head of Program.
 The Head of Program may also re-direct this application to the Dean for a decision.

 6.7.1 Approved applications shall include details of the approval, what type of consideration has been granted, any dates of deferrals or extensions, and the name of the academic staff member who has made the decision.

-6.7.1 While students may request a particular type of consideration during their application, assessors may determine that an alternative form of consideration is more appropriate
+6.7.2 While students may request a particular type of consideration during their application, assessors may determine that an alternative form of consideration is more appropriate.

 7.1 Where a student has been approved to sit a deferred or supplementary end-of-session exam and is subsequently unable to attend on the scheduled day, a second deferred or supplementary exam may be approved by the relevant Head of Program on rare occasions, provided the request meets all other eligibility criteria outlined in this policy.
 A third deferred end-of-session exam will not be considered.